fairfield-ba510-spring2020/term-project-cornertable/Readme.md

 # Step 3 - Testing Integrity

-Our team created a [testing notebook](https://github.com/fairfield-ba510-spring2020/term-project-cornertable/blob/master/CourseDataTests.ipynb)to test the integrity of our database.
+Our team created a [testing notebook](https://github.com/fairfield-ba510-spring2020/term-project-cornertable/blob/master/CourseDataTests.ipynb) to test the integrity of our database.
 This file contains each of the queries we wrote to check:

 - Domain integrity: the allowed values of an attribute determine domain integrity, definitions include data type, length, range or constraints.
-This test was completed in cells 3 and 4.
 Here we ran SELECT queries to determine that the number of records in each table made sense (CatalogCourses, CourseOfferings, and CourseMeetings).

 - Entity integrity: testing to ensure that each object represented by a row in the table should be distiguishable from any other object.
-SELECT queries where again utilized to ensure that we successfully retrieved unique values for Professors, Programs, Locations, Courses, Course Offerings, and Meetings (cells 5-10).
+SELECT queries where again utilized to ensure that we successfully retrieved unique values for Professors, Programs, Locations, Courses, Course Offerings, and Meetings.

-- Relational integrity: testing to ensure that table relationships are consistent, or that any foreign key field must agree with the primary key that is referenced by the foreign key (cells 11-16).
+- Relational integrity: testing to ensure that table relationships are consistent, or that any foreign key field must agree with the primary key.
 We wrote queries (utilizing JOINs) testing:
-    Does Catalog_ID make sense with Program_Code & Program_Name?
+- Does Catalog_ID make sense with Program_Code & Program_Name?
-    Confirming that Professor Lane teaches Economics classes Check that Title and Course_Title are the same Check that Day, Start, End match Meetings
+- Confirming that Professor Lane teaches Economics classes
+- Check that Title and Course_Title are the same
+- Check that Day, Start, End match Meetings

 # Step 4 - Design and Build Data Warehouse